mspielberg/factorio-railloader/README.md

 will stop the BRL from loading/unloading a cargo wagon.
 Due to their speed, you are likely to load or unload a few more items than expected.

-This mod should be considered __ALPHA__ quality.
-Expect bugs, and please report any you find to the mod thread.

 ## Boosting Throughput with Interface Chests

 Rail loaders and unloaders can fit 4 inserters or loaders on each side, for